-Please note it can take 5-7 business days for the use case to be approved and unfortunately only one unique use case can be associated with one toll free number. i.e multiple toll free numbers can not send the same messaging content as this is considered an industry bad practice, where there is a higher chance of such numbers becoming spam blocked.
+Note: It can potentially take 3 weeks for the use case to be approved and only one unique use case can be associated with one toll-free number. i.e multiple toll-free numbers can not send the same messaging content as this is considered an industry bad practice, where there is a higher chance of such numbers becoming spam blocked.

 Blocking of individual messages